-The West Ridge route is much quieter and more enjoyable, even though the trees are smaller.
-This route starts with Zig Zag Trail #1, which climbs a steep slope dotted with big redwoods.
+Turn left onto Zig Zag Trail #1, which climbs a steep slope dotted with big redwoods.
 The trail passes through an especially fine grove of big trees just as it starts climbing, but then the trees get smaller.
 At the top, turn right onto the West Ridge Trail.
 At first the trail is kind of dull; there aren't any big trees, and the ridgetop location seems to isolate you from the forest.
 There's also a surprising amount of climbing as the trail undulates over the ridge.
 However, the scenery improves after about a half-mile, when the forest becomes more lush and bigger trees start to appear.
 The distant white noise of the ocean can sometimes be heard.
 Finally, Zig Zag Trail #2 descends, among increasingly large redwoods, into a fern-encrusted little ravine with (in winter) a babbling brook.
 The trail crosses Prairie Creek on a series of two footbridges.

 Traffic noise from the parkway quickly fades as you climb.
 In fact, not only is there no traffic noise for the rest of the hike, on a calm day the woods can be so completely quiet that it's a little eerie.